sreenathrajagopal/shikimatemodel_codes/README.md

 # shikimatemodel_codes
 # POSYBAL_multicore.R

 	POSYBAL_multicore.R is a script that has been built to read an FBA model and parse into the linear inverse model.
-Further a single optimum solution is generated (Biomass maximisation) and used as a starting point for the population run.
-The model sparce matrix along with a starting point is used and it is parallelised into 6 cores to develop independently random population of x numbers.
+Further a single optimum solution is generated (Biomass maximisation) and used as a seed point for the population run.
+The script is parallelised into 6 cores to develop independently random population of x numbers.
 The individual files are populated further to form a mega collection of iteration that shall constitute the targeted population number.
-(Multiple different maximasation can also be generated, where each of the cores can start working with different optimum solution further giving much more diverse solution)
+(Multiple different maximasation can also be generated, where each of the cores can start working with different optimum solution as seed, further giving diverse solution)

 	## Installation